burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 I've made a simplified example project in order to make it easier to learn Veins, since the example included with Veins doesn't include any documentation and can be hard to understand.

+[Veins](http://veins.car2x.org/) is the project that we use to build and run a simulation of communinicating cars.
+Veins itself is an open source project that connects two open source simulators: OMNeT++ for network traffic, and SUMO for vehicle traffic.
+Writing a Veins project involves knowledge of all three systems.
+SUMO provides an API for getting and setting information about the cars in it's simulation, called TraCI.
+Veins will automaticlly handle the connection to TraCI when we run our project, while running the two simulators in parallel.

 I suggest at least reading through the [Hello-Sumo tutorial](https://github.com/burtonwilliamt/carlogicapi/blob/master/tutorials/Hello-Sumo) and this [OMNeT++ Tic-Toc Example](https://omnetpp.org/doc/omnetpp/tictoc-tutorial/) before doing this one.
 Once you've done that you should understand how .ned files define the network in the OMNeT++ simulation, how simple .ned classes have C++ code behind them, and how to configure a SUMO simulation.
 This tutorial should help you learn Veins, which connects OMNeT++ for network simulation and SUMO for road simulation.
 Since a lot of the files inherit from files in the Veins project, you can download the Veins source code; check out the [Veins Download](http://veins.car2x.org/download/) to get it.
 If you want to run it, you'll need to install Veins and its dependencies.
 See the [Veins Install Guide](http://veins.car2x.org/tutorial/) until we write a better one.

 ### Architecture